 The Bachelor of Science (B.S.) in Spanish Teaching is perfect for those who want to master the Spanish language and teach others to do the same.

-Spanish Teaching students will gain mastery of the language, understanding of various cultures and histories, as well as pedagogical knowledge.
-Students will take courses from both the School of Education and College of Arts and Sciences.
+Spanish teaching students will gain mastery of the language, understanding of various cultures and histories, as well as pedagogical knowledge.
+Students take courses within both the School of Education and the College of Arts and Sciences.
 All graduates will be prepared to teach Spanish in grades K-12.

-The department works in cooperation with the School of Education to meet the requirements for certification for the State of Illinois.
+The department works in cooperation with the Department of Education to meet the requirements for teaching certification in the State of Illinois.
 In addition to field experiences within the classroom, students will complete a professional semester while student teaching.
 Students must take a language proficiency exam recognized by the American Council on the Teaching of Foreign Languages.
 This is a national exam that certifies student proficiency for teaching.

 Outside the Classroom

 Spanish students have many opportunities to volunteer, participate and learn through avenues such as:

 - El Cafecito (Spanish speaking and coffee)

 - Noche de Alabanza (Spanish worship night)

 - Shalom Project mission trips